-House passes bill to expand health care for veterans exposed to toxins; 174 Republicans voted against
+House passes bill to expand health care for veterans exposed to toxins; 174 Republicans vote against

-The U.S. military used burn pits throughout Iraq and Afghanistan to incinerate and burn waste, medical and hazardous material, and jet fuel, exposing veterans to toxins that have left long-lasting medical effects.
-Veterans who have been exposed to these toxins often face difficult disability benefit claims processes at the VA to get necessary health care.
+The U.S. military used burn pits throughout Iraq and Afghanistan to dispose of waste, medical and hazardous materials, and jet fuel, exposing veterans to toxins that have caused long-lasting medical problems.
+Veterans who have been exposed often face difficult disability benefit claims processes with the Department of Veterans Affairs to get necessary health care.

-Republicans who voted in opposition argued that the measure, which has a $300 billion price tag over 10 years, would add too much to the country’s deficit and exacerbate backlogs at the Department of Veterans Affairs.
+Republicans who voted in opposition argued that the measure, which has a $300 billion price tag over 10 years, would add too much to the country’s deficit and exacerbate backlogs at VA.

 Rep. Mariannette Miller-Meeks (R-Iowa) — a physician, a 24-year military veteran and a member of the House Veterans’ Affairs Committee — argued against the House bill on the floor, saying the Senate’s version, which is narrower in scope, is a more responsible measure.